Stocks drift lower on Wall Street; yields continue to ease

 Technology and internet stocks bore the brunt of the rethink, in large part because their recent dominance left them looking even pricier than the rest of the market.

-Zoom Video Communications, the company whose software helps students and workers around the world talk with each other from a distance, rose 1.1% after reporting stronger revenue and profit for the latest quarter than Wall Street expected.
-Its forecast for the upcoming year also topped expectations.
+Zoom Video Communications, the company whose software helps students and workers around the world talk with each other from a distance, fell 4.2% as concerns over slower subscriber growth offset its otherwise solid quarterly financial report and forecast.

 At the end of the week will be the government’s jobs report, which is typically the highlight economic report of every month.
 It also includes numbers for how much wages are rising across the economy, a key component of inflation.